jorgezb28/poor-twitter-man/README.md

 5. Run the following command `python3 manage.py runserver`
 6. Open your browser
 7. Go to `home` page url http://127.0.0.1:8000/home (this can change, please see the url in the terminal)

+If you have an issue, don't hesitate to contact me: jorgezb28@gmail.com